Ivan Paskevich

-Paskevich started as an officer during the Napoleonic wars serving in the battles of Austerlitz and Borodino.
-After the war, he was a leader in the Russo-Persian War (1826–28).
-He was made Count of Yerevan in 1828.
-Afterward, he became Namiestnik of Poland in 1831 after he crushed the Polish rebels in the November uprising.
+Paskevich started as an officer during the Napoleonic Wars serving in the battles of Austerlitz and Borodino.
+After the war, he was a leader in the Russo-Persian War.
+He was made count of Yerevan in 1828.
+Afterwards, he became the namiestnik of Poland in 1831 after he crushed the Polish rebels in the November Uprising.
 He then helped crush the Hungarian Revolution of 1848.
 His last engagement was the Crimean War.
 Paskevich died in Warsaw in 1856.

 He attained the rank of field marshal in the Russian army, and later in the Prussian and Austrian armies.

 Early life

-Ivan Paskevich was born in Poltava on 19 May 1782, to the Paskevich family of Zaporozhian Cossack gentry He was educated at the Page Corps, where his progress was rapid, and in 1800 received his commission in the Guards and was named aide-de-camp to the tsar.
+Ivan Paskevich was born in Poltava on 19 May 1782.
+His father was of the Paskevich family of Zaporozhian Cossack gentry, while his mother was a Belarusian noblewoman.
+He was educated at the Page Corps, where his progress was rapid, and in 1800 received his commission in the Guards and was named aide-de-camp to the tsar.

 Early military career

 Napoleonic Wars

 His first active service was in 1805, in the auxiliary army sent to the assistance of Austria against France, when he took part in the Battle of Austerlitz, 2 December 1805, where Austrian – Russian troops were defeated by the French under Napoleon.

 From 1807 to 1812, Ivan Paskevich was engaged in the campaigns against the Ottomans, and distinguished himself by many brilliant and daring exploits, being made a general officer in his thirtieth year.
 During the war with France in 1812–1814 he was in command of the 26th division of infantry, and he won promotion to the rank of lieutenant general.
 During and after Napoleon's invasion of Russia Paskevich was engaged in the battles of Borodino, Dresden, Leipzig, and Paris (1814).

 Ivan Paskevich wrote a memoir of some of his experiences during the Napoleonic wars.